aquasecurity/microscanner/README.md

 ## Usage limits
 Your token will be rate-limited to a reasonable number of scans.
 Currently this is set to 100 scans per day, though this could change.
 If you hit rate-limiting issues please do get in touch to discuss your use-case.

+## Community Edition vs Enterprise Edition

+The freely-available Community Edition of microscanner scans for vulnerabilities in the image's installed packages.

+Customers of Aqua's commercial Container Security Product have access to additional Enterprise Edition scanning features such as scanning files for vulnerabilities, and scanning for sensitive data included in a container image.  **TODO!!** Check description of Enterprise Edition / commercial version.